Ron Johnson now says he helped coordinate effort to pass false elector slates to Pence, but his new explanation drew a quick rebuke

 -

-Ron Johnson now says he helped coordinate passing false elector slates to Pence, but his...
+Ron Johnson now says he helped coordinate effort to pass false elector slates to Pence,...

 In response to Johnson's explanation, a Pennsylvania Republican said: "Senator Johnson's statements about Representative Kelly are patently false."